Skip to main content

 This changes the competitive math entirely.
 In the 3-pack era, three businesses shared visibility.
 Being #2 still got you clicks.
 In AI search, being #2 often means not being mentioned at all.

 And AI search is growing fast.
-ChatGPT hit 800 million weekly active users by October 2025, up from 300 million in December 2024.
-That's 2.6x growth in ten months.
-AI's share of general search queries tripled from 4.1% to 12.5% in six months.
+ChatGPT hit 800 million weekly active users by October 2025, up from around 400 million in early 2025.
+AI's share of general search queries has been growing rapidly.

 This isn't a niche trend.
 It's the next era of search.